 So she has initially got stakes in other sports.
-She is passionate about UFC – Ultimate Fighting Champion, and she’s a passionate follower of the Miami Dolphins.
-So she bought some stakes in those.
+She is passionate about UFC - Ultimate Fighting Champion, and she's a passionate follower of the Miami Dolphins.
+So she bought some stakes there.

 And then she started with some personal brands.

 So she has ready to wear clothing brand, which is S by Serena.
 And she self-funded that entirely.
 It's ready to wear so it's direct to consumer S by Serena.

 And then she went into the more cautious aspect of venture capital.
 She has another Serena brand, and she has invested in more than 50 startups through Serena Ventures.
 This was something she set up in 2014.

 She likes to focus on mainly women and minority-led businesses, and she's invested $10 million.
 And these are some of the brands you might recognise.
 So Noom, (I've just got into using Noom).
 Daily Harvest which is all about healthy food and Billie which is a razor company.
 There are so many more interesting businesses that she has added finance to.
 I think you should go and take a look at her website.

 But this is a really interesting way to build out significant wealth, but also using different sub-brands.
 So she's using her name, but she has these different brands because they pertain to different types of business, as well as using her name and her influence within these sponsorships.